wanghaisheng/responsive-landing-page-starter/content/blog/en/checking-the-tube-status-with-nexmo-and-tfl-apis-dr.md

 npm install --s express dotenv vonage body-parser request
 ```

+Now we need to buy a number from Vonage.

 We will fill in the `.env` file with the Vonage `apikey` and `apiSecret,` `app_id`, and `app_key`.
 We will also include here our previously purchased Virtual number.

 ```bash